rozcietrzewiacz/docker-restyaboard/README.md

-Docker Restyaboard
+Docker Restyaboard for ARM
 ==============================

-Build Restyaboard in Docker.
+This is an adaptation of [namikingsoft's docker-restyaboard repo](https://github.com/namikingsoft/docker-restyaboard) for armhf architecture.

 * Restyaboard
   http://restya.com/board/